fastly/fastly-ruby/docs/HistoricalApi.md

 api_instance = Fastly::HistoricalApi.new
 opts = {
     field: 'hit_ratio', # String | Name of the stats field.
-    from: '2020-04-09T18:14:30Z', # String | Absolute, relative or epoch timestamp.
-Limits the results returned.
+    from: '2020-04-09T18:14:30Z', # String | Timestamp that defines the start of the window for which to fetch statistics, including the timestamp itself.
+Accepts Unix timestamps, or any form of input parsable by the [Chronic Ruby library](https://github.com/mojombo/chronic), such as 'yesterday', or 'two weeks ago'.
+Default varies based on the value of `by`.
-    to: '2020-04-09T18:14:30Z', # String | Absolute, relative or epoch timestamp.
-Limits the results returned.
+    to: '2020-04-09T18:14:30Z', # String | Timestamp that defines the end of the window for which to fetch statistics.
+Accepts the same formats as `from`.
     by: 'hour', # String | Duration of sample windows.
 One of:   * `hour` - Group data by hour.   * `minute` - Group data by minute.   * `day` - Group data by day.
     region: 'usa', # String | Limit query to a specific geographic region.
 One of:   * `usa` - North America.   * `europe` - Europe.   * `anzac` - Australia and New Zealand.   * `asia` - Asia.   * `asia_india` - India.   * `asia_southkorea` - South Korea ([from Aug 2, 2021](https://status.fastly.com/incidents/f83m70cqm258))   * `africa_std` - Africa.   * `southamerica_std` - South America.
 }